+Principal of and interest on the Bonds are secured solely by and are payable from the proceeds of an ad valorem tax levied by the City for the payment thereof.
+(See "SECURITY FOR THE BONDS.")
 Several constitutional and statutory limitations on taxes, revenues and expenditures exist under State law which limit the ability of the City to impose and increase taxes and other revenue sources and to spend such revenues, and which, under certain circumstances, would permit existing revenue sources of the City to be reduced by vote of the City electorate.
-With respect to the City's general obligation bonds, including the Bonds, the State Constitution and the laws of the State impose a duty on the Board of Supervisors to levy a property tax sufficient to pay debt service coming due in each year.
-The City has authorized the levy and application of a property tax as security for payment of the City's general obligation bonds, including the Bonds.
-The legislative power of the State cannot be used to reduce or repeal the authority for such levy, the obligation to levy such taxes, or to otherwise interfere with performance of the duties of the City's general finances and its ability to raise revenue, or maintain existing revenue sources, in the future.
+With respect to the City's general obligation bonds, the State Constitution, the Charter and the Ordinance impose a duty on the Board to levy a property tax sufficient to pay debt service coming due in each year.
+The City has pledged such taxes as security for payment of the City's general obligation bonds, including the Bonds.
+The legislative power of the State cannot be used to reduce or repeal the authority for such levy, the obligation to levy such taxes, or to otherwise interfere with performance of the duties of the City with respect to such taxes.
+While not affecting the City's general obligation bonds, however, these constitutional and statutory limitations, and future limitations, if enacted, could potentially have an adverse impact on the City's general finances and its ability to raise revenue, or maintain existing revenue sources, in the future.
 A summary of the currently effective limitations is set forth below.